-Are you interested in pursuing a legal separation?
+Are you interested in pursuing a legal separation in North Carolina?
 If so, the skilled family law attorneys at Greene Crow & Smith are here to help.
 You do not have to handle all of the complexities of creating a separation agreement alone.
 Separation Agreements are legally binding, and it’s essential that you consult with an attorney before signing.
 Contact Greene Crow & Smith today to learn more about our legal services.

 What Is a Separation Agreement?

 A separation agreement is a binding legal document between the two spouses.
 Before a married couple can sign a one, they must be physically separated or intend to separate promptly after signing the agreement.
 Most couples sign a separation agreement as a way to prepare for getting divorced.
 As a result, separation agreements typically involve a negotiation period.

 The spouses will negotiate the terms and conditions of the separation agreement until they can reach an agreement.
 In other cases, a couple who knows they will be divorcing starts drafting an agreement towards the end of their divorce as a means to make their final divorce more peaceful.
 The terms of the separation agreement are not suggestions.
 Separation agreements are legally binding contracts.
 Both spouses must abide by the separation agreement once it is signed, or they risk significant consequences.